Hungary–Indonesia relations

 Hungary–Indonesia relations refer to bilateral relations between Hungary and Indonesia.
-The two countries established diplomatic relations in 1955.
+The two countries established diplomatic relations on 26 June 1955.
 A Hungarian embassy was opened in Jakarta in 1957.
 In line to Hungarian "Eastern Opening" policy, and due to Indonesian political weight and market potentials, Hungary considered Indonesia as one of the most influential states in the ASEAN.
 While Indonesia sees Hungary as a potential market and a strategic entrance to penetrate the markets of Central Europe and Eastern Europe.
-Hungary has an embassy in Jakarta and honorary consuls in Bandung and Denpasar, while Indonesia has an embassy in Budapest.
+Hungary has an embassy in Jakarta, while Indonesia has an embassy in Budapest.

 High level visits

 The first president of Indonesia, Sukarno, visited Hungary for the first time in 1960.
 In September 2002, Indonesian President Megawati Sukarnoputri visited Hungary, while Hungarian Prime Minister Ferenc Gyurcsány paid a state visit to Indonesia in July 2005.
 In 6–7 March 2013, Indonesian President Susilo Bambang Yudhoyono paid a state visit to Hungary.

 In 2016, Hungarian Prime Minister Viktor Orban visited Jakarta leading a delegation of 5 ministers.
 He met with Indonesian President Joko Widodo.